-The annual Saranac Lake Winter Carnival, which takes place February 3rd to the 12th, is reason alone to plan a trip.
+The annual Saranac Lake Winter Carnival, which takes place February 2nd to the 11th, is reason alone to plan a trip.
 With the theme of wildlife this year, local businesses will decorate their windows in accordance, and villagers will even dress the part for parade day.
-Another highly anticipated upcoming event is the 2017 World Snowshoe Championships taking place February 24th and 25th.
-Register for the 5K Citizen’s Race, or watch the elite athletes duke it out for the gold.

 Try your hand at something you might not have access to easily in the city, and head over to Dewey Mountain, a snowshoe and cross country ski destination with 13 km of ski trails and 4 km of snowshoe trails.
 It’s a small but friendly mountain, perfect for all ages and experience levels, with low priced rentals and a day pass for only $5.
 If your mood calls for more of a Zen setting, reserve a spot at Earthshine Yoga for the Round Robin class on Sunday morning.